kevinforrestkeyes/popgoblin/README.md

 ## this repository

-popgoblin is just a small serverless lambda function that runs puppeteer on a headless chrome instance to scrape detailed product data from specified Depop product pages. for more context on this, visit the other repositories.
+popgoblin is just a small serverless lambda function that runs puppeteer on a headless Chrome instance to scrape detailed product data from specified Depop product pages. for more context on this, visit the other repositories.

 ## supporting applications